-Enhanced tax deduction requirements: In order to qualify for the enhanced tax deduction, a business must donate to a recipient organization that meets several criteria.
-First, the recipient must be a qualified 501(c)(3) not-for-profit as defined by the IRC.
-Additionally, the donor and recipient must meet the following requirements:
+Enhanced tax deduction requirements: In order to qualify for the enhanced tax deduction, a business must donate to a recipient organization that meets the following criteria:

-(A) The recipient must use the donated food in a manner consistent with the purpose constituting that organization's exempt status under IRC 501(c)(3), which means that the donated food must be used exclusively for charitable purposes;

-- (B) The food must be used for the care of the ill, needy, or infants; - (C) The food may not be transferred by the recipient organization in exchange for money, other property, or services; however, the recipient organization may charge another organization a nominal amount for "administrative, warehousing, or other similar costs."20
+- The recipient must be a qualified 501(c)(3) not-for-profit as defined by the IRC; - The recipient must use the donated food in a manner consistent with the purpose constituting that organization's exempt status under IRC 501(c)(3), which means that the donated food must be used exclusively for charitable purposes; - The food must be used for the care of the ill, needy, or infants; - The food may not be transferred by the recipient organization in exchange for money, other property, or services; however, the recipient organization may charge another organization a nominal amount for "administrative, warehousing, or other similar costs."

 Example: If a business donates food to a food bank (the recipient organization), the food bank may not charge a soup kitchen for the donated food, and the soup kitchen may not charge the individuals eating at the soup kitchen.
-The food bank can, however, charge the soup kitchen a nominal fee for reimbursement of the costs of storing the food in a warehouse;
+The food bank can, however, charge the soup kitchen a nominal fee for reimbursement of the costs of storing the food in a warehouse or transporting it.

-- (D) The donating business must receive a written statement from the recipient organization.
-The statement must describe the contributed property and represent that the property will be used in compliance with the requirements outlined above;23 and - (E) The donated property must satisfy the requirements of the Federal Food, Drug, and Cosmetic Act (FDCA) at the time of donation and for the preceding 180 days.
-For food that did not exist for 180 days prior to donation, this requirement is satisfied if the food was in compliance with the FDCA for the period of its existence and at donation, and any similar property held by the donor during the 180 days prior to donation was also held in compliance with the FDCA.25
+- The donating business must receive a written statement from the recipient organization.
+The statement must describe the contributed property and represent that the property will be used in compliance with the requirements outlined above; and - The donated food must satisfy the requirements of the Federal Food, Drug, and Cosmetic Act (FDCA) at the time of donation and for the preceding 180 days.
+For food that did not exist for 180 days prior to donation, this requirement is satisfied if the food was in compliance with the FDCA for the period of its existence and at the date of donation.
+In addition, if the donating business owns any other food during the 180-day period that is comparable with the contributed food, that food must also be FDCA compliant.